Services / AI SEO Audits

 The Anti-Pattern: Low Citability

-- Slow load time above 3 seconds due to unoptimized images, excessive scripts, or poor hosting
+- Extremely slow load time above 5 seconds due to unoptimized images, excessive scripts, or poor hosting (the only speed threshold that affects citation)

 - Bloated HTML with low content-to-code ratio, heavy frameworks, and tracking scripts